deanufriana/deanufriana.github.io/README.md

 ## 👤 About

 **Devi Adi Nufriana** - A technology enthusiast driven by continuous learning and exploration in the ever-evolving world of technology.
+I believe in learning through hands-on experimentation, which is why this portfolio serves as both a showcase and a testing environment for new technologies.

 - **LinkedIn**: [devinufriana](https://www.linkedin.com/in/devinufriana)
 - **Portfolio**: [deanufriana.github.io](https://deanufriana.github.io)
+- **Learning Approach**: Hands-on experimentation with real projects

 ---